mccutcheonlab/MACHINE_LEARNING_TOOLS/README.md

             conda create --name DeepLabCut python=3.8
 <font color= "blue">*note: instead of DeepLabCut you can use any other name* </font>

-###### 6 After a while the environment is created, swtich to you newly created environment using the command below:
+###### 6 After a while the environment is created, switch to you newly created environment using the command below:
             conda activate DeepLabCut